jakebalek25/jakebalek25.github.io/_portfolio/cleveland-wind-tunnel.md

 # Evaluating the Carry of the Fly Ball in 2024
-Continuing with the GAM predictions, the model indicated that actual hit distances were higher than predicted distances at a rate of slightly over 58%.
-This means that 8% more often than not, baseballs are traveling further than expected to right field.
+Continuing with the GAM predictions, the model indicated that actual hit distances were higher than predicted distances at a rate of 58% while lower at a rate of 42%.
+This means that 8% of the time, baseballs are traveling further than expected to right field.
 For a left-handed batter with more pull-side power to right field, this creates a favorable condition, increasing their opportunity for home runs.

 <div style="text-align:center;">
   <img src="/images/scatter_comp.png" alt="Comparing Predicted Hit Distances to Actual Hit Distances in CLE" width="950">